Low Back Pain - Gallatin Valley Chiropractic of Bozeman

 Back pain is the 2nd most common reason to visit the doctor's office, with upper respiratory infections being the most common.
 80 percent of people have back pain at some point in their lives, and over 50 percent of the population has low back pain each year!

 The fact that the low back is very susceptible to pain and injury is no mystery.
 Similar to the neck, the low back is a fragile part of the spine, that has no other support or stability associated with it like the rib cage of the thoracic spine.
-This instability allows us a great range of motion, but can be at the cost of frequent injury if it is not routinely treated by a chiropractor.
+This instability allows us a great range of motion, but can be at the cost of frequent injury if it is not routinely treated by a chiropractor and protected with core stability.

 The low back can withstand tremendous forces as long as it stays healthy and functioning properly.
-It supports more than half of your body weight at any given moment, and it increases dramatically with movement and exercise.
+It supports more than half of your body weight at any given moment, and forces in the low back increase dramatically with movement and exercise.
 For example, professional powerlifters can lift several hundred pounds off the floor without causing injury to their low backs.
 However, if their low backs were out of alignment or has significant muscle imbalances, then activities such as bending over to pick something off the floor can cause low back pain and injury.

 Until recently, researchers believed that back pain would heal on its own.
 However, recent studies show that this is not true.
-The studies revealed that most back pain that is left untreated, may dissipate temporarily, but will most likely return on a later day, and often times worse than before.
+Now, many studies reveal that most back pain that is left untreated, may dissipate temporarily, but will most likely return on a later day, and often times worse than before.
 It is very important to not leave low back pain untreated and seek professional chiropractic care to treat and correct the true cause of the pain.
-Call Gallatin Valley Chiropractic of Bozeman today and let our chiropractor help you get out of pain for good.
+Call Gallatin Valley Chiropractic of Bozeman today and let our doctors help you get out of pain for good.

 The Causes of Low Back Pain